Mr-Dobby/dobbybot/README.md

 ## Installation 🤖

 You need to install [Mongodb Local Server](https://www.mongodb.com/try/download/shell) and [Nodejs (v14+)](https://nodejs.org/en/).
+In this, I use [Nodemon](https://www.npmjs.com/package/nodemon) for easier editing and autorestart when files are saved.
 Once done, make a directory and open either a terminal or powershell.
 Type the following:

 ```shell
 git clone https://github.com/Mr-Dobby/dobbybot.git